sikander-nawaz/A_Step_Into_Web_Development/README.md

 ## 🎨 Phase 01 — HTML, GitHub, CSS & Figma

-*Foundations of the web, version control, styling, and design handoff.*
+*Foundations of the web, version control, styling, and design handoff.
+Core programming, the DOM, modern JS, and problem-solving practice.*

 ### 📅 Week 01